kindspirit/fast_af_polyfill/README.md

 * 389 bytes minified
 * Works in old browsers (Tested in IE6)

-This differs from the native Array.from() in that this will check if the argument is an array-like first by checking if it has a positive int as its length property before checking if it's an iterable.
+This differs from the native Array.from() in that this will process the argument as an array-like first if it has a positive int in valid range as its length property before processing it as an iterable.

 When [Symbol.iterator]() iterator is not available this polyfill will attempt to get an iterator from ["entries"]() And if that doesn't work it checks for a next() method and uses that.